Kesava-Jawaharlal/HexLoader/README.md

 startLoading(with: "Loading...")
 ```

-The indicator can be stopped by calling the below
+The indicator can be stopped by calling the below function
 ```swift
 stopLoading()
 ```